-6.4.5 State Environmental Planning Policy No 19-Bushland in Urban Areas bushland means land on which there is vegetation which is either a remainder of the natural vegetation of the land or, if altered, is still representative of the structure and floristics of the natural vegetation.
+6.4.6 State Environmental Planning Policy No 19-Bushland in Urban Areas bushland means land on which there is vegetation which is either a remainder of the natural vegetation of the land or, if altered, is still representative of the structure and floristics of the natural vegetation.

-The proposed development is on land that is adjacent to Bushland within the urban area of Warringah as identified by State Environmental Planning Policy No 19-Bushland in Urban Areas.
+The proposed development is on land that is adjacent to Bushland within the urban area of the Northern Beach Council (ex- Warringah) as identified by State Environmental Planning Policy No 19-Bushland in Urban Areas.
 As such the SEPP is an applicable consideration to the proposal.

-Bushland is defined in the SEPP as
+Bushland is defined in the SEPP as: